What is the difference between the Reno Model and the PTO Program?

 The PTO program is new so is it untested legally?

-The PTO program is more than a decade old, how much more time do we need to determine that it works both in learning and legal arenas?
+The PTO program is more than a 15 years old, how much more time do we need to determine that it works both in learning and legal arenas?
 The San Jose Model FTO concept relies on a single court case to prove its legal worthiness.
 When you read the case, you can see that it would apply to just about any field training program that is founded on job relatedness and professionalism.
 By the way, the San Francisco Police Department actually lost that case.
 So, bottom line, the PTO Program is successful and is here to stay.

 Why do you keep referring to the FTO program when talking about PTO?